Ambeeru-Vignesh/XV6-A2/Readme.md

 ### 3.3.
 Update `syscall.h` <a name="update-syscallh"></a>

-Edit the `syscall.h` file and add the following lines in the `syscall` section:
+Edit the `syscall.h` file and add the below code in the `syscall` section:

 ```c
 #define SYS_ps     22